-However, the lengthy digestive process can also make it take awhile for effects to kick in.
+However, the lengthy digestive process can also make it take a while for effects to kick in.
 As the edible is digested bit by bit, effects build up over time.
-But it can sometimes take as long as 1–2 hours for effects to really be noticeable.
-Especially if you have a slow metabolism, or if you are eating them on an empty stomach (can take time for digestion to begin) or on a full stomach (can take time to digest everything at once).
+But this process can sometimes take as long as 1–2 hours for effects to really be noticeable.
+This is especially true if you have a slow metabolism, or if you are eating them on an empty stomach (can take time for digestion to begin) or on a full stomach (can take time to digest everything at once).

 You Can Always Take More, But You Can’t Take Less!

-The most common mistake people make when enjoying edibles is to eat too much too quickly.
-Because they can take a while to kick in, many make the mistake of trying to eat more.
+The most common mistake people make when enjoying cannabis edibles is that they eat too much too quickly.
+Because edibles can take a while to kick in, some assume the edibles aren’t working and they make the mistake of eating more.
 But all this does is result in a stronger buzz later when your edibles do finally kick in.
-Be careful when reaching for another edible before your buzz has kicked in or you may get way too high.
+Be careful when reaching for another edible before your buzz has kicked in or you may get way too high or experience unwanted effects.
 Remember, you can always eat more later if you find that your buzz isn’t strong enough, but you can’t turn back time and eat any less!

 How To Dose Edibles: What Can You Expect From Your Edible Dosage?

 So what can you expect from a certain edible dosage?
-That really depends on how often you use cannabis and what kind of a tolerance you have built to THC.
+That really depends on how often you use cannabis and what level of tolerance you have built to THC.
 If you enjoy cannabis on a regular basis then you should expect that a certain edible dosage won’t hit you quite as hard as it would a beginner or occasional user.
-However, if this is your first time consuming cannabis, or if you do so infrequently, you should really stick to lower dosages only.
+However, if this is your first time-consuming cannabis, or if you enjoy it infrequently, you should really stick to lower dosages only.

 For example, a 10 mg edible can be enough for some first-time users to feel a strong buzz, but it may not be enough for a regular consumer of cannabis to feel anything at all.
 A 25 mg dose can produce a mild buzz for a regular user but may be completely overwhelming for a beginner.
 And dosages in the 50–100 mg range should be avoided altogether if it’s your first time enjoying cannabis or if you haven’t done so in a while.